 The distinction is not stylistic: it is categorial.
 Laws and telos inhabit two orthogonal axes of Metnos's life.

-LAWS what NEVER to do grammar of prohibition binary, hard constraint explicit modification rite absolute precedence always upheld SOUL.md (4 Laws) perimeter, non-harm, obedience, traceability TELOS what to tend toward grammar of tendency soft, graduated signal written by the user weighted, balanced approached, not reached TELOS.md (3-7 ends) time, order, punctuality, protection, discretion, cultivate the tools, …
+LAWS what NEVER to do grammar of prohibition binary, hard constraint explicit modification rite absolute precedence always upheld SOUL.md (4 Laws) perimeter, non-harm, obedience, traceability TELOS what to tend toward grammar of tendency soft, graduated signal written by the user weighted, balanced approached, not reached TELOS.md (3-7 ends) time, order, punctuality, protection, discretion, parsimony, …

 Figure 1 — Laws and telos occupy two different linguistic registers: the grammar of prohibition vs the grammar of tendency.
 They are complementary, not alternatives.